Opendigitalradio/dablin/README.md

 * [Debian](https://packages.debian.org/dablin)
 * [Ubuntu](https://launchpad.net/ubuntu/+source/dablin)

-On Ubuntu 18.04 you can simply install DABlin from the official package sources (note that the GitHub version may be newer):
+Starting with Debian 10 and Ubuntu 18.04, you can simply install DABlin from the official package sources (note that the GitHub version may be newer):

 ```sh
 sudo apt-get install dablin